darshanchovatiya/darshanchovatiya/README.md

 - 👋 Hi, I’m @darshanchovatiya
-- 👀 I’m interested in web development and digital marketing
+- 👀 I’m interested in web development and design
-- 🌱 I’m currently learning plugin development
+- 🌱 I’m currently growing myself and my business
-- 💞️ I’m looking to collaborate on digital marketing
+- 💞️ I’m looking to collaborate on WordPress
 - 📫 How to reach me darshandevelopment@gmail.com

 <!---